Red Cabbage + Baking Soda – Dye Samples

 Red Cabbage + Baking Soda - Dye Samples

-After washing the fabric scraps in lukewarm water, all are only light blue.
-The beautiful teal color is gone.
+After drying, I washed them in lukewarm water.
+But the addition of baking soda makes red cabbage dye not washfast: After washing the fabric scraps are all only light blue.
+The beautiful teal color is gone!

-For another dye sample I mixed red cabbage food coloring (the glass on the right) with soy milk (the glass on the left).
+For another dye sample I mixed red cabbage food coloring with soy milk.
 I let the fabric soak overnight in the red cabbage-baking soda-soy milk dye bath.
-Before I washed the fabric it was turquoise like the dye bath, but after washing it’s just light blue.
+Before I washed the fabric it was turquoise like the dye bath, but after washing it’s also just light blue.

 2 thoughts on “Red Cabbage + Baking Soda – Dye Samples